Common denominator: Three kinds of self orientation

 Robert Kegan has made a compelling case that continuing adult cognitive development is in many ways a matter of building one’s ability to create some distance between what we think of as our “self” and our experiences, beliefs, values, and thinking, so that we can hold all of these at arm’s length and make conscious choices about them.
 At Kenning, we believe that developing one’s ability to be self-aware and to have conscious control over more and more things is a key leadership asset in an increasingly complex world.

 Learning to think and talk about your thinking is, in our view, a developmental move.
 Learning to reconstruct and consider alternative points of view is, in our view, a developmental move.
 Learning to see oneself as a player in complex systems rather than an autonomous actor is, in our view, a developmental move.
 Why go through the difficult work of developing these mental practices?
 If for no other reason, because people who have mastered them have increased opportunities to “show up” as having a low self-orientation.
-And, as Maister has powerfully demonstrated, nothing is more important than perceived level of self-orientation when it comes to building trust.
+And, as Maister and Green have powerfully demonstrated, nothing is more important than perceived level of self-orientation when it comes to building trust.

 Leadership without Easy Answers